Tears of Blood (Ratwała jaswa)

 Tears of Blood (Ratwała jaswa) is a song in the Homeric tradition, originally composed and performed orally for extended family Roma audiences at the close of and in the wake of World War II.
 Papusza wrote it down in 1952, as a witness account of the Kali Traš (Romani Holocaust), as experienced by her extended family in wartime Volhynia.
-The singer-cum-poet sought to reproduce all the particularities of the oral performance of the song in the resultant form of a narrative poem that counts 1,100 linese (verses).
+The singer-cum-poet sought to reproduce all the particularities of the oral performance of the song in the resultant form of a narrative poem that counts 1,100 lines (verses).

 Publication history

 In 1956, in communist Poland, Papusza's friend Jerzy Ficowski published a quarter of Tears of Blood, both in the Romani original and his Polish translation, in a volume with Papusza's 'Gypsy songs.'
 It was possible to publish the volume, thanks to the political liberalization (thaw) across the Soviet bloc, including Poland.
 Yet, despite this short-lived ideological relaxation, the events related in Tears of Blood were highly sensitive, requiring the cutting out of three-quarters of the text before the censors permitted the volume's publication.

 Subsequently, Papusza's poems were published in such a censored form, exclusively in Polish with the omission of the Romani originals.
 The fall of communism in 1989 and the liquidation of censorship in democratic Poland did not change anything in this approach.